 If you decide to go ahead with treatment, your cat will be admitted from your appointment for treatment on Tuesday.
 Cats are sedated for treatment and will be fasted from Monday night.
 The radioactive iodine is given in a capsule, and after it is given the cats are scanned to make sure the radioactive material is in their stomach.

-An appointment will be made for you to pick up your cat once the isolation period is over (normally on a Tuesday).
-A vet will meet with you and you will receive written notes.
+An appointment will be made for you to pick up your cat once the isolation period is over (normally on a Monday).
+A vet will go through the discharge instructions by phone and you will also receive written notes.
 Handling precautions at home are required after treatment as the radioactivity takes some time to dissipate completely.

 Precautions include limiting close contact time, so if your cat normally sleeps with you at night alternative arrangements may need to be made.